Don Meredith

-Joseph "Dandy" Don Meredith (April 10, 1938 – December 5, 2010) was an American football quarterback, sports commentator, and actor.
-He spent all nine seasons of his professional playing career (1960–1968) with the Dallas Cowboys of the National Football League (NFL).
-He was named to the Pro Bowl in each of his last three years as a player.
+Joseph Donald Meredith (April 10, 1938 – December 5, 2010), nicknamed "Dandy Don", was an American football player, sports commentator, and actor.
+He played as a quarterback for nine seasons with the Dallas Cowboys of the National Football League (NFL).
+He played college football for the SMU Mustangs, and was selected by the Chicago Bears in the third round of the 1960 NFL draft, which took place in November 1959.
+This draft occurred before the Dallas Cowboys were officially established in January 1960.
+The Cowboys later acquired Meredith's rights through a trade, allowing them to sign him.
+He was the second starting quarterback of the Dallas Cowboys, following Eddie LeBaron, and is the first major franchise quarterback in Cowboys history.
+Under the mentorship of head coach Tom Landry, Meredith led the Cowboys to three straight postseason appearances from the 1966 to 1968 seasons, including back-to-back NFL Championship Game appearances in the 1966 and 1967 seasons.
+He was selected a second-team All-Pro in 1966 and made three straight Pro Bowls from 1966 to 1968.

+Meredith was named to the Pro Bowl in each of his last three years as a player.
 He subsequently became a color analyst for NFL telecasts from 1970 to 1984.
-As an original member of the Monday Night Football broadcast team, he famously played the role of Howard Cosell's comic foil.
-Meredith was also an actor who appeared in a dozen films and seven major television shows, some of which had him as the main starring actor.
-He is probably familiar to television audiences as Bert Jameson, a recurring role he had in Police Story.
+As an original member of the Monday Night Football broadcast team, alongside Howard Cosell.
+Meredith was also an actor who appeared in a dozen films and seven major television shows, some of which had him as a starring actor.
+He is familiar to television audiences as Bert Jameson, a recurring role he had in Police Story.

-Early years
+Early life

 Meredith was born on April 10, 1938, in Mount Vernon, Texas, located about 100 miles east of Dallas.
 He attended Mount Vernon High School in his hometown, where he starred in football and basketball, performed in school plays, and graduated second in his class.

 College career

 Although he was heavily recruited by Texas A&M head coach Bear Bryant, Meredith played college football at Southern Methodist University (SMU) in Dallas.
 His reasoning, likely intended to be more humorous than real, was due to its being closer to home, and the acronym being easier to spell.
 He led the Southwest Conference (SWC) in passing completion percentage in each of his three years as the starting quarterback (1957–59), and was an All-America selection in 1958 and 1959.
 His fellow students jokingly referred to the school as "Southern Meredith University" due to his popularity on campus.
-He completed 8 of 20 passes for 156 yards in the College All-Stars' 32–7 loss to the defending NFL champion Baltimore Colts in Chicago on August 12, 1960.
+He completed 8 of 20 passes for 156 yards in the College All-Stars' 32–7 loss to the defending NFL champion Baltimore Colts in Soldier Field in Chicago on August 12, 1960.

 Meredith was honored twice by SMU in later decades; he was the recipient of the university's Distinguished Alumni Award in 1983, and his jersey number 17 was retired during halftime ceremonies at the SMU–Houston game on October 18, 2008.
 He was also inducted into the College Football Hall of Fame in 1982.